dlguswo333/chatFile-back/README.md

 Like this.
 <br>

-Since the session object is stored only in back-end side, client cannot see or modify the session, so the session-based client authentication is as safe as the server machine.
+Since the session object(``req.session`` object in the above code) is stored only in back-end side, client cannot see or modify the session, so we can say this session-based client authentication is just as safe as the server machine is.
 <br>

-**chatFile** also uses ``session-file-store`` module to store client sessions on disk drive.<br>
+**chatFile** also uses ``session-file-store`` module to store client sessions on server disk drives.<br>
 This way the server will keep the session data across the server app restarts.
 <br>